 Click to learn more about our work to protect elephants in Amboseli.

-Visitors who protect a square meter of the Kitenden Corridor project can see updates on their protected landscape on IFAW’s EarthToday deck.
+Visitors who protect a square metre of the Kitenden Corridor project can see updates on their protected landscape on IFAW’s EarthToday deck.
 Find out more about our partner EarthToday and the important work they are doing to protect our planet.